 Jazz Pharmaceuticals recently announced a Phase II trial to test a therapy for excessive daytime sleepiness in people with Parkinson’s disease (PD).

 The Phase II trial will evaluate the safety and efficacy of a drug called JZP-110.
 This medication targets the dopamine and norepinephrine brain chemical systems, which play an important role in wakefulness.
-The trial is expected to enroll 50 participants at approximately 15 centers across the United States.
+The trial is expected to enrol 50 participants at approximately 15 centres across the United States.